Skip to main content

 Braced vs Free

-• A braced ledge position is when the player model can brace its feet on the wall of the ledge
+• Braced — the player model braces its feet against the wall below the ledge.

 Demo Scene Overview

-The demo scenes is set up to test different ledge scenarios.
+The demo scenes are set up to test different ledge scenarios.

 • Straight ledges